vroulet/ilqc/README.md

  control from an optimization viewpoint on several synthetic benchmarks.

 A companion report [ilqc_algos](papers/ilqc_algos.pdf) is available and details the implementation of the algorithms in a common differentiable programming framework.
-A theoretical analysis of the algorithms is presented in [ilqc_theory](papers/ilqc_theory.pdf).
+A theoretical analysis of the algorithms is presented in the paper [ilqc_theory](papers/ilqc_theory.pdf).

 If this software is useful for your research, please consider citing it as